 We’re tackling topics that our forefathers didn’t want to think about, making waves across the political spectrum, and creating inventions that no one before us ever dreamed possible.
 It’s time that we redefine chivalry as it’s known and turn it into something that we can all be proud to represent.

-So instead of making chivalry about who pays on a date or who held the door open for someone else, it’s time to make chivalry about mutual respect.
-Dare to be the one who smiles first, the person who holds the door open for an extra two second, or the person that pays for a friend’s coffee.
+So instead of making chivalry about who pays on a date or who held the door open for someone else, it’s time to make chivalry about a mutual respect.
+Dare to be the one who smiles first, the person who holds the door open for an extra two-second, or the person that pays for a friend’s coffee.

 Together we can redefine chivalry into something that our children will thank us for.
 We’ve gone down in the history books as a generation that can change the world, so why not add one more accomplishment to the list?